kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ## Proposal

-We are proposing to add a new endpoint on Kubernetes components `/metrics/health` which returns health check data in prometheus format.
+We are proposing to add a new endpoint on Kubernetes components `/metrics/slis` which returns SLI data in prometheus format.

 ### Risks and Mitigations

-This is a separate endpoint, it does not have to be used.
+In the alpha phase of this KEP, we propose adding health check data to the `metrics/slis` endpoint.
+Since this is a separate endpoint, it does not have to be used.
 The risk of adding metrics is  generally cardinality, but in this case we are proposing known dimensions to the metrics, specifically:

 1. status - one of `Success`, `Error`, `Pending`
 1. type - one of `livez`, `readyz`, `healthz`